JetBrains/intellij-sdk-docs/reference_guide/frameworks_and_external_apis/external_system_integration.md

 It's recommended to extend from [AbstractExternalProjectSettingsControl](upsource:///platform/external-system-impl/src/com/intellij/openapi/externalSystem/service/settings/AbstractExternalProjectSettingsControl.java) for implementing project-level settings control as it already handles some of them.

-Similar approach is used for providing 'import from external system' UI - implementation is expected to extended [AbstractImportFromExternalSystemControl](upsource:///java/idea-ui/src/com/intellij/openapi/externalSystem/service/settings/AbstractImportFromExternalSystemControl.java) and it has not linked external projects list but target external project path control:
+Similar approach is used for providing 'import from external system' UI - implementation is expected to extend [AbstractImportFromExternalSystemControl](upsource:///java/idea-ui/src/com/intellij/openapi/externalSystem/service/settings/AbstractImportFromExternalSystemControl.java) and it has not linked external projects list but target external project path control:

 ![Import from external system](/reference_guide/img/import.png)